-Course Pre/Co Requisites: Successful completion of didactic curriculum through semester 3 of the DPT curriculum.
+Course Pre/Co Requisites: Enrollment in the DPT Program; Successful completion of prior DPT plan of study coursework.

-Course Student Learning Outcomes: Performance in patient/client management as defined by the 12 clinical performance criteria within the American Physical Therapy Association's (APTA) PT Clinical Performance Instrument (PT CPI) 3.0 scale, with the student expected to achieve an "Advanced Beginner" rating relative to each item.
-"Advanced Beginner" performance is defined in the APTA's Learning Center training for the PT CPI 3.0 and within the assessment, itself, per item.
-The student will:
+Course Student Learning Outcomes: Performance in patient/client management as defined by the 12 clinical performance criteria within the American Physical Therapy Association's (APTA) PT Clinical Performance Instrument (PT CPI) 3.0 scale, with the student expected to achieve an "Entry-Level" rating or above to demonstrate mastery, as defined in the APTA's Learning Center training for the PT CPI 3.0.
+The student:

-Objective Description I = introduced R = reinforced M = mastered 1 Professionalism: Ethical Practice - Demonstrates professional behavior in R the clinical setting; practices according to legal and professional standards and ethical guidelines; demonstrates respect for self, patients, and colleagues in all situations.
+Objective Description I = introduced R = reinforced M = mastered 1 L Professionalism: Ethical Practice - Demonstrates professional behavior in М the clinical setting; practices according to legal and professional standards and ethical guidelines; demonstrates respect for self, patients, and colleagues in all situations.